School of Advanced Professional Programs

 Areas of Expertise:

 Antonina Lukenchuk is an Associate Professor at National Louis University where she teaches graduate courses in educational foundations and research.
-Her scholarly interests are in philosophy of education, service-learning, cross-cultural studies, international education, global issues in higher education, arts-based and imaginative education.
-Antonina has been presenting extensively at local, regional, national, and international professional conferences.
-She is a member of several professional organizations and reviewer in educational research and scholarly journals.
-Antonina is a native of Ukraine where she completed BA and PhD programs in general and comparative linguistics and Germanic languages (English) and worked as a public school teacher of English as a foreign language.
+Dr. Lukenchuk is a member of several professional organizations, an editor of “Inquiry in Education” (i.e.) journal, an on-staff reviewer of manuscript submissions in several higher education journals, and a passionate advocate of service-learning.
+Dr. Lukenchuk is a native of Ukraine where she completed BA and PhD programs in general and comparative linguistics and Germanic languages (English) and worked as a public school teacher of English as a foreign language.
+At her leisure, Antonina loves to traverse the waters of the Pacific Ocean, to listen to a symphony in Ravinia, to dance under the starts, or to have a picnic with friends.
+Antonina holds the 1st-degree black belt in kajukenbo martial arts.

-MsEd: Educational Foundations, Northern Illinois University, DeKalb, IL
+Leadership and Educational Foundations.
+Northern Illinois University, DeKalb, IL

 Research and Interests: